 The Iowa Electronic Markets Institute supports scholarship in prediction markets and experimental economics.
-It operates the Iowa Electronic Markets (IEM), online futures markets where contract payoffs are based on real-world events such as political outcomes, companies' earnings per share, and stock price returns.
+It operates the Iowa Electronic Markets (IEM), a small-scale, real-money online futures markets where contract payoffs are based on real-world events such as political outcomes, the U.S. federal funds rate, companies earnings per share, and stock price returns.
 Known internationally as the genesis of modern prediction markets, the Iowa Electronic Markets are used as tools for research and teaching.

 John Pappajohn Entrepreneurial Center

-JPEC also offers students many opportunities to develop their professional skills and network with entrepreneurial leaders and industry experts through the sponsorship of workshops and seminars, coordinating company visits and job crawls, supporting student participation at regional and national conferences, and fostering global awareness through international trips and consulting.
-JPEC also sponsors several student organizations designed to support students’ professional and career development.
+Iowa JPEC also offers students additional opportunities to develop their professional skills and network with entrepreneurial leaders and industry experts through business consulting projects and internships, sponsorship of applied workshops and seminars, coordination of company visits, support of student participation at regional and national conferences, and fostering global awareness through international trips and consulting.
+It also sponsors several entrepreneurial student organizations designed to support students’ professional and career development.

-JPEC offers programs and services to community members to enhance the region and state’s entrepreneurial ecosystem.
-These include Venture School (intensive entrepreneurial training program), faculty student consulting services through the Entrepreneurial Management Institute, the Institute for International Business and JPEC’s business consulting class, mentoring through the Small Business Development Center, and numerous workshops and networking events.
-JPEC partners with entrepreneurial service organizations, economic development organizations and private sector businesses to advance entrepreneurship and economic development across Iowa.
-The Jacobson Institute for Youth Entrepreneurship provides training to high school teachers and specialized entrepreneurship and Science, Technology, Engineering, and Math (STEM) curriculum to foster the development of innovation and entrepreneurship skills in youth.
+Iowa JPEC offers programs and services to community members to enhance the region and state’s entrepreneurial ecosystem.
+Venture School is an innovative training program focused on real-world experimentation, customer discovery, and Lean LaunchPad methodologies.
+Iowa JPEC also offers student consulting services led by faulty members through business consulting courses and the Institute for International Business, as well as business advising and mentoring through the Iowa Small Business Development Center, numerous workshops, and networking events.
+Iowa JPEC partners with entrepreneurial service organizations, economic development organizations, and private sector businesses to advance entrepreneurship and economic development across Iowa.
+The Jacobson Institute is committed to infusing the entrepreneurial mindset with 21st-century skills in K–12 students through teacher professional development and innovative curricula.

 Pomerantz Career Center

-Career development and on-campus recruiting services are provided by the Marvin A. and Rose Lee Pomerantz Career Center.
-Professional career advisors and online resources provide University undergraduate students with assistance on résumés, cover letters, internship and job searches, employer research, interviewing skills, negotiation of job offers, as well as walk-in sessions with trained student career peer advisors.
-The center's Find Your Focus program helps students choose a major and identify careers related to specific majors.
-The center also presents multiple fall and spring semester career fairs.
-Campus recruitment is facilitated through HireaHawk.
+Career development and campus recruiting services are provided by the Marvin A. and Rose Lee Pomerantz Career Center.
+Professional career coaches and online resources provide university undergraduate students with assistance on résumés, cover letters, internship and job searches, employer research, interviewing skills, negotiation of job offers, graduate school personal statements, as well as drop-in sessions with trained student career peer advisors.
+The center helps students choose a major and identify careers related to industry interests through online assessment tools and customized advising.
+Career coaches specialize in specific career interest communities to assist students.
+The center also presents multiple fall and spring semester career fairs and networking events.
+Campus recruitment is facilitated through Handshake, where students can search and apply for full-time employment, internships, and student employment positions.
 Students may participate in mock interviews and on-campus interviews for full-time positions and internships during the academic year.
-Students also can search and apply for student employment positions.
-Additionally, the center offers career-related and professional development courses such as LS:2002 Career Leadership Academy Part 1, LS:3002 Career Leadership Academy Part 2, CCP:1300 Career Exploration, and CCP:1303 Successful Teamwork for the Workplace.
+Additionally, the center offers career-related and professional development courses such as LS:2002 Career Leadership Academy Part 1: Leadership in Practice, LS:3002 Career Leadership Academy Part 2: Leadership in Action, CCP:1300 Major and Career Explorations, and CCP:1303 Successful Teamwork for the Workplace.
 For more information, contact the Pomerantz Career Center.

 RSM Institute of Accounting Education and Research

-The RSM Institute of Accounting Education and Research fosters educational excellence in accounting at the University of Iowa, encourages high-quality research by Iowa accounting faculty members, and fosters the development of doctoral students in accounting.
-The institute sponsors varied educational initiatives and activities, including an annual national speaker series, the biennial Sidney Winter Lecture Series, and the PricewaterhouseCoopers Accounting Research Workshop.
+The RSM Institute of Accounting Education and Research fosters educational excellence in accounting at the University of Iowa, promotes high-quality research by Iowa accounting faculty members, and facilitates the development of doctoral students in accounting.
+The institute sponsors an annual national speaker series, an educational initiative that allows accounting students to expand their perspectives of accounting by bringing in external thought leaders and experts in different fields of accounting.
+The director of the institute also coordinates various research activities, including the ongoing PwC Accounting Research Workshops, the biennial Sidney Winter Lecture Series, and the accounting department's Sullivan Scholar in Residence series.